 “For the federal government, one challenge is that states constitutionally have a lot of power,” Schneck said.
 “The federal government has to be sensitive to this authority.”

-The threat of our adversaries, whether it’s Russia, China, North Korea or Iran, is alive and well, she added.
+The threat of our adversaries, whether it’s Russia, China, North Korea or Iran, is alive and well.
+“They are executing with an agility we have yet to enjoy,” Schneck said.

 “We can combat cyber attacks by arming our networks, by understanding that when a threat or computer instruction comes in, we know not to run it.
-It’s as simple as that,” Schneck said.
+It’s as simple as that.”